piratos/ecila/README.md

 Steps to run the application
 - Using the data.env environment file tweak the variables to your needs (modify the ports in the docker compose file as well)
+- The web and the traefik dashboard are protected with a basic digest authentication, you ll need to place your auth file in traefik/.htpassword with credentials in digest mode
 - Install docker-ce if it is not installed yet
 - Initialize the docker swarm `docker swarm init`
 - Start the docker stack `docker stack deploy --compose-file docker-compose.yml ecila` ecila is the name of the stack